oliviaylee/oliviaylee.github.io/_pages/portfolio.md

 ======
 I am a U.S. citizen, raised and educated in Singapore 🇸🇬.
 Year by year, here’s what I explored, learned, and built:
 - At various points: Led product strategy at startups - deep tech (quantum computing) based in SG, AI-powered hiring based in Asia + US.
 - 2021: Finding home at Stanford.
-Started robot learning research at IRIS.
+Started robot learning research at IRIS Lab.
 - Summer 2022: Developed low-code workflow automation tools at Salesforce in SF.
 - Fall 2022: Studied abroad at Magdalen College, Oxford.
 Studied graph representation learning and philosophy of mind.
 Tried my hand at rowing!
 - 2023: Led a project that became my honors thesis.
 Took more philosophy classes.
 Had fun enjoying a full Lake Lag and staffing a summer dorm.
 - 2024: Graduated BS SymSys!
-Continued robot learning research at IPRL.
+Continued robot learning research at IPRL Lab.
 - 2025: More research and thesis writing.
 Deep dive into startup strategy and scaling technical ventures with Accel Leadership Program.
 - Now: Graduated MS CS!
 Preparing for the next chapter...